JanssenProject/jans/docs/casa/administration/quick-start.md

 The "out-of-the-box" login experience in Casa consists of the usual username and password prompt.
 To start leveraging a stronger authentication login to Casa with an administrative account (visit `https://<your-server-name>/jans-casa`) and activate the [methods](./admin-console.md#authentication-methods) you want to offer Casa users.

-**Important notes**:

-- Usage of OTP via SMS requires the setup of a [Twilio](https://twilio.com) account and populating configuration properties of flow `io.jans.casa.authn.twilio_sms` found in Casa Agama project.
+**Important**: usage of OTP via SMS requires the setup of a [Twilio](https://twilio.com) account and populating configuration properties of flow `io.jans.casa.authn.twilio_sms` found in Casa Agama project.
 You can do the latter via [TUI](../../janssen-server/config-guide/auth-server-config/agama-project-configuration.md#agama-project-configuration-screen).
 We encourage you to use the online Twilio testing tools beforehand to ensure you can send SMS to the countries you are targetting

-- Usage of Super Gluu has some preliminar requisites described [here](https://docs.gluu.org/head/supergluu/admin-guide/)

 ### Add the strong authentication settings plugin